 MCIS Language Solutions is a non-profit that has evolved into a model social enterprise and has been relentlessly pursuing its goal to remove language barriers for over 25 years.
-With over 40 full time staff and engaging a roster of over 5000 interpreters and translators, MCIS provides a full suite of language solutions: from language interpretation, translation and transcription to localization, training and training development for government, legal, police services and healthcare organizations in 300+ languages.
+With over 60 full time staff and engaging a roster of over 6,000 interpreters, translators, voice artists, transcriptionists, training facilitators, and other language professionals, MCIS provides a full suite of language solutions: from language interpretation, translation and transcription to localization, training and training development for government, legal, police services and healthcare organizations in 300+ languages.

 Our vision, to connect people globally through languages, is really about communication.
 We want to build authentic, transparent and trusted bridges world-wide that will break down silos between people and languages, fueling mobility and prosperity.

 To improve access to critical information and services through high quality language solutions.

 MCIS’ 5 Core Values are Respect, Quality, Collaboration, Accountability, and Learning

 Since its inception in 1989, MCIS has remained committed to vulnerable persons and their rights to access important public services which help them navigate situations of crisis.
 MCIS has facilitated communication in shelters, for law enforcement, healthcare and criminal justice system agencies.

 Our primary beneficiaries, people experiencing language barriers, are in need of professional language services and solutions so they can access the critical information & services they need (health and legal rights, education, employment), and have greater capacity to make informed decisions.
 This, our research has found, has an impact on their sense of safety and general well-being and, in return, creates healthier communities.
 Our mission is to improve access to critical information and services through high quality language solutions, and our vision is to connect people across the world through languages, serving as their global voice.